Malak-Mansour/ReproducingFoundationalResult/README.md

 # Possible fixes
+We have to validate our experiments using ping (sends many packets) and generate an ss-output file to validate that our settings are correct by confirming the parameter values.

+If it is an experimental error and we have mistakenly set something wrong, then we can repeat the trial and set the correct parameters.

+Otherwise, if for example not enough packets have been sent to even see a packet loss or a queue formed, then we can increase the duration or number of packets for **all** trials to have a fixed setting for all!
+Don’t repeat experiments just because of unusual results because we would be “forcing results” and “throwing out data”.

+If both of these have been done and still the results are not exactly as expected, then it is probably an outlier, which is okay to exist!

-### Finding the name of your network interface (mine was ens7)
+### 1. Finding the name of your network interface (mine was ens7)
 ```
 ifconfig -a
 ```

+### 2. Experimental error (undo incorrect parameter settings)
-### If you're getting weird results in your validation steps (ping or ss-output), here are some things to do to check where the problem is.
+If you're getting weird results in your validation steps (ping or ss-output), here are some things to do to check where the problem is.

 If you changed the delay, on the romeo or juliet ends, then your network topology would be wrong because this is how it should look like:
 ![image](https://github.com/Malak-Mansour/ReproducingFoundationalResult/assets/73076958/18bb6ce4-810b-42f8-81e0-34637d25755c)